Monday, May 25, 2026

 “No showering together.
 If we do, I’ll never get to class,” he said, ripping the covers down.

 He bounded out of bed and turned on the hot water.
 Charlotte only had some painting and woodworking to do so she didn’t need to shower.
 Instead she dressed in leggings, a tank top, and one of her favorite shirts of her dad’s.
-Since he moved to Floriday, he didn’t need any long-sleeved flannel shirts.
+Since he moved to Florida, he didn’t need any long-sleeved flannel shirts.
 Sure, it was summer, but the mornings were cool.

 They fairly skipped down the stairs, Mark put his arm around her shoulders and drew her to him as they walked to Doc’s.
 She snaked hers around his waist.
 Wasn’t it remarkable how well they fit together, she mused to herself.
 Then she blushed.
 Yes, a good fit in every way possible.